fastly/compute-js-static-publish/README.md

 ## New!
 Version 4

 Version 4 of this tool has some awesome new features:
-  - Support for serving files from Fastly's [Object Store](#object-store) instead of bundling them into the Wasm module.
+  - Support for serving files from Fastly's [KV Store](#kv-store) instead of/alongside bundling them into the Wasm module.
   - Scaffolded applications no longer use a bundler by default (Webpack is optional).
   - Brotli and Gzip compression.
   - Support for returning `304 Not Modified` status based on `If-None-Match` and `If-Modified-Since` request headers.